-To qualify for the college tuition credit or itemized deduction, you, your spouse, or your dependent(s) must be an undergraduate student enrolled at or attending an institution of higher education and have paid qualified college tuition expenses in 2013.
+To qualify for the college tuition credit or itemized deduction, you, your spouse, or your dependents must be an undergraduate student enrolled at or attending an institution of higher education and have paid qualified college tuition expenses during the tax year.
 Only expenses for undergraduate enrollment or attendance qualify.

 An institution of higher education includes any institution of higher education or business, trade, technical, or other occupational school located in or outside of New York State.
+The institution must:

-The institution must be recognized and approved by either the regents of the University of New York or a nationally recognized accrediting agency or association accepted by the regents.
-In addition, the institution or school must provide a course of study leading to the granting of a post-secondary degree, certificate, or diploma.
+- be recognized and approved by either the regents of the University of New York or a nationally recognized accrediting agency or association accepted by the regents, and - provide a course of study leading to the granting of a post-secondary degree, certificate, or diploma.

-Where referenced on the form and in these instructions, the term college or university includes all the above institutions.
+For the purposes of these instructions, the term college or university includes all the above institutions.